QIICR/dcmqi/README.md

 # About

-This is WIP to develop libraries and command line tools with minimum dependencies to support conversion of DICOM data specific to quantitative image analysis research.
+This is work in progress to develop libraries and command line tools with minimum dependencies to support conversion of DICOM data specific to quantitative image analysis research.

+The logic behind the name is DICOM (dcm) + Quantitative Imaging (qi).
+This follows the patterns used by DCMTK modules (dcmsr, dcmrt, ...).
+The idea is to put various components needed for QI applications that for one or another reason do not fit DCMTK.

 This work is part of the QIICR project, http://qiicr.org.